 According to Christine Engelbrecht, Plant Pathologist at Iowa State University, every fall she gets flooded with calls from distraught tree-lovers.
 “My pine tree has looked great all summer, and now it’s dying!
 What’s wrong?”
 Many of the inner needles have turned yellow or brown and are falling off, often alarmingly.
 She notes that while most conifers do stay green all year, evergreens don’t keep all their needles all the time.
-When deciduous trees lose their leaves, most evergreens also drop needles mdash; but not all of them.
+When deciduous trees lose their leaves, most evergreens also drop needles – but not all of them.
 Each year in the fall, it loses the oldest needles (those closest to the trunk).
 This normal phenomenon is called seasonal needle loss or fall needle drop.
 Different conifer trees also have their own needle dropping cycles.
 Eastern White Pines can drop needles ever 1.5-2 years, for example whereas their Western White Pine counterparts drop needles every 2-3 years for example).

 When needles drop at an alarming rate, they can often coat a roof.
 The lower the pitch, the more difficult it is for them to be blown away in a stiff wind.
 This means pine needles are more likely to be pushed down the roof by rain at practically a glacial pace.
-They’ll also have no where else to go but into your gutters.
+They’ll also have nowhere else to go but into your gutters.

 If water flushes debris towards a downspout, it’s likely pine needles can build up over the downspout opening.
 As we’ve mentioned in a prior post, the opening is likely much smaller than the downspout itself.
 At the very least, consider installing a gutter outlet that’s larger than the downspout itself to help flush pine needles out of the gutter.

 It isn’t hard for pine needles to get through every screen on the market.
 The holes in their surface are just too big to keep them from dropping through and into the gutter.
 Solid cover curved systems fare only a little better: Debris becomes pliable once wet and will follow water around the curve and into the gutter below.

 Any gutter guard that sits virtually flat over the gutter will create a shelf that will trap debris.
 This includes products like sponges or perforated metal products.
 While they may not let a lot of debris in, they create the perfect place for pine needles to start to break down and create a humus mulch–not something that you want on top of your gutter.

-- Evergreen trees often mean lots of shade, which can create a great place for moss, lichen and algae to grow.
+Evergreen trees often mean lots of shade, which can create a great place for moss, lichen, and algae to grow.

-With the right TLC, you can enjoy all the beauty that your evergreen affords your property and keep your gutters in tip top working order at the same time.
+With the right TLC, you can enjoy all the beauty that your evergreen affords your property and keep your gutters in tip-top working order at the same time.